Last update: 9/7/2021

 ICELAND - EN

-Travelers from these countries can only enter Iceland if they can provide proof of full vaccination or prior COVID-19 infection, are an EEA/EFTA/Andorra/San Marino/Monaco/Vatican City citizen, a relative of an Icelandic/EEA/EFTA/Andorra/San Marino/Monaco/Vatican City citizen, a resident or relative of a resident in Iceland or the EEA/EFTA/Andorra/San Marino/Monaco/Vatican City, a foreign national in a long-term (six months or longer) relationship with a legal resident of Iceland, or if it is essential travel.
+Travelers from other countries can only enter Iceland if they can provide proof of full vaccination or prior COVID-19 infection, are an Icelandic/EEA/EFTA/Andorra/San Marino/Monaco/Vatican City citizen, a relative of an Icelandic/EEA/EFTA/Andorra/San Marino/Monaco/Vatican City citizen, a resident or relative of a resident in Iceland or the EEA/EFTA/Andorra/San Marino/Monaco/Vatican City, a foreign national in a long-term (six months or longer) relationship with a legal resident of Iceland, or if it is essential travel.
 Full information on these special circumstances is available here.

 Iceland COVID-19 travel restrictions and entry requirements